SuperDiodo/ur_ros_rtde/ur_ros_rtde/README.md

 # Robot State Receiver

-**Customizable variables**:
+**Features parameters**:
+- `robot_ip`: the ip of the robot that ur_rtde will use for tcp/ip connection.
 - `robot_description_package`: ROS2 package containing the URDF of the robot.
 - `urdf_file_name`: relative path of the robot URDF in `robot_description_package` package.
 - `moveit_config_pkg`: MoveIt!
 ROS2 config package generated with MoveIt! setup assistant and `urdf_file_name`.
 (Optional)
 - `launch_moveit`: if enabled, `/launch/move_group.launch.py` launch file contained in `moveit_config_pkg` is launched.
 - `launch_rviz`: if enabled, an instance of RViz will be launched along with the robot state receiver node.
 If also `launch_moveit` is enabled, instead of launching an instance of RViz, `/launch/moveit_rviz.launch.py` contained in `moveit_config_pkg` is launched.
+- `simulation_only`: if enabled, fake data are made available through topics and services.
+It can be used to simulate a trajectory in non-realistic environment.

-**Data receiving parameters**:
+**Data exchange parameters**:
-- `robot_ip`: the ip of the robot that ur_rtde will use for tcp/ip connection.
 - `rtde_frequency`: frequency (hz) at which ur_rtde will work.
 - `data_receiving_frequency`: frequency (hz) at which the robot state receiver will update robot informations as the robot pose, configuration, etc. .
-- `simulation_only`: if enabled, fake data are made available through topics and services.
-It can be used to simulate a trajectory in non-realistic environment.
 - `simulation_start_robot_state`: if `simulation_only` it's `true`, this will be the initial robot configuration.
 - `fake_joint_states_topic`: name of the topic at which fake robot configurations should be published.
 Instead of publish robot configurations directly to `joint_states` topic, fake robot configurations can be published to `fake_joint_states_topic`` and real robot configurations can still be published to `real_joint_states_topic`.
 Using `publish_fake_joint_state_service` it is possible to change if the data to publish in `joint_states` should be taken from `fake_joint_states_topic` or `real_joint_states_topic`.
 - `real_joint_states_topic`: name of the topic at which real robot configurations must be published.